 Pick up a book on map and compass skills and practice orienteering.
 Or you can take a class offered by a local outfitter.
 If your GPS fails, you’ll be very happy you invested some time in figuring out the age-old navigation device: a compass.
 It’s also important to know the terrain you’ll be traveling in and be able to navigate it with a map and compass.

 Navigation is an essential skill taught on Outward Bound courses.
 Whatever the course environment, you’ll be using a map and compass to figure out where you are and where you want to go.

 Learn the Fundamentals

-The following skills will help you to travel safely and enjoy your experience.
-Master them before you go out on your own into the wilderness.
+The following skills will help you be a prepared traveler and enjoy your experience to the fullest.
+Master them before you go out on your own into the backcountry.